tendermint/tendermint/docs/getting-started/#02-first-app.md

 ```

 Once again, you should see blocks streaming by - but now, our application is written in javascript!
-Try sending some transasctions, like before - the results should be the same:
+Try sending some transactions, and like before - the results should be the same:

 ```
 curl localhost:46657/broadcast_tx_commit?tx=0x00 # ok